 So it is no surprise that whenever animal abuse is publicized, it causes widespread outrage.
 How could it not?
 Horrific images or "video exposés" depicting animal cruelty, a longtime staple of animal rights activists, play to this sentiment, and have proven to be excellent tools for inflaming passions, galvanizing public opinion, and raising oodles of money.

-But once you have seen even a few animal rights campaigns, a disturbing pattern of sensationalism and deception emerges: Their videos show shocking images of suffering animals living in filth, and depict unspeakable cruelty as standard operating practice, rather than the sick -- and oftentimes illegal -- aberrations they are.
-When campaigning to outlaw American farming or hunting practices, it’s not unusual to see images of mistreated animals from developing countries in their misleading ads; or to learn after the campaign that activists themselves participated in the on-film cruelty.
-Especially disturbing is how the most egregious cruelty is allowed to continue for weeks and months on end -- oftentimes encouraged by the so-called undercover activists, despite the fact that simply alerting an owner or the authorities to such abuses could have put an immediate stop to the cruelty.
+But once you have seen even a few animal rights campaigns, a disturbing pattern of sensationalism and deception emerges: Their videos show animals living in filth, and depict unspeakable cruelty as standard operating practice, rather than the sick -- and generally illegal -- aberrations they are.
+When campaigning to outlaw American farming or hunting practices, for instance, it’s not unusual to learn after the campaign that the images of mistreated animals shown on the film weren't even taken in the US but in developing countries; or to learn after the campaign that activists themselves participated in the on-film cruelty.
+Especially disturbing is how the most egregious cruelty is allowed to continue for weeks and months on end -- oftentimes encouraged by the so-called undercover activists, despite the fact that simply alerting an owner or the authorities could have stopped the cruelty immediately.

-To most people, this makes no sense, but it is important to remember that in the minds of those who view animal use as inherently wrong, regardless of how well animals are treated, the ends justify the means.
-Their campaigns are about advancing their extremist agenda and raising funds; if the most effective way of doing it is by misleading the public and smearing a farmer, a dog breeder or a scientist, so be it.
+To most people, these tactics make no sense, but it is important to remember that in the minds of those who view animal use as inherently wrong, regardless of how well animals are treated, the ends justify the means.
+The campaigns are about advancing an extremist agenda and raising funds.
+If the most effective way of doing it is by misleading the public and smearing a farmer, a dog breeder or a scientist, so be it.

-Given the ubiquitous deception employed in animal rights campaigns, we have decided to keep a chronology to provide clarity and provide the full story to interested readers.
-At NAIA we understand that animal cruelty does exist, and we strongly condemn it.
-We also oppose the dishonest tactics by some activists used to paint some innocent people as abusers, and to change public policy by creating false perceptions.
+Given the widespread deception employed in animal rights campaigns, we have decided to keep a chronology of high profile animal rights campaigns and to provide clarity and a fuller account of the story to interested readers.
+At NAIA we understand that animal cruelty exists, and we strongly condemn it.
+We also oppose the dishonest tactics used by some activists to paint some innocent people as abusers, and to change public policy by creating false perceptions.